antran28/antran28/README.md

 ## About me 🌱
 - I am a data enthusiast, part-time weightlifter and full-time movie geek ✨
-- Marketing and hospitality background transitions to data analyst 💁‍♀️
-- Excel, SQL and Python are my love languages 📖
+- Tableau, Alteryx and SQL are my love languages 📖
 - Beginner's mindset and curiosity 🧠

 ## I'm currently working on 🚴🏻‍♀️